Newgrange: Conservation, archaeological investigation and reconstruction

-Following the O'Kelly excavation, further restoration and reconstruction took place at the site.
-Based on the positions of the cobblestones, and after conducting experiments, O'Kelly concluded that they had made up a retaining wall, but had fallen from the face of the mound.
-As part of the restoration, this wall was "rebuilt" and the cobblestones were fixed into a near-vertical steel-reinforced concrete wall surrounding the front of the mound.
+As part of the restoration, this white quartz façade was rebuilt, and a concrete support wall built behind it in case of a future cairn collapse.
 This work is controversial among the archaeological community.
-P. R. Giot described the monument as looking like a "cream cheese cake with dried currants distributed about."
+P. R. Giot described the façade as looking like a "cream cheese cake with dried currants distributed about".
 Neil Oliver described the reconstruction as "a bit brutal, a bit overdone, kind of like Stalin does the Stone Age".
-Critics of the new wall claim that the technology to fix a retaining wall at this angle did not exist when the mound was created.
+Some critics claim that the Neolithic builders did not have the technology to build a revetment at this angle.